How to Treat a Scratched Cornea

 One of the most common injuries seen in an ophthalmologist’s office is a scratched cornea, also known as a corneal abrasion.

-In my 20 years in ophthalmology, my main specialty was the cornea, and I have seen thousands of scratched and lacerated corneas and almost as many causes of those abrasions.
+In my 20 years in ophthalmology, my main specialty was the cornea.
+I have seen thousands of scratched and lacerated corneas, and almost as many causes of those abrasions.

 A Scratched Cornea

 The cornea gives the eye 70 percent of its focusing power and acts like a window.
 When the window becomes dirty, it’s difficult to see through it.

 The cornea becomes “dirty” when it is dry, injured or edematous (swollen).
 Corneal scratches, among other things, can cause both edema (swelling) and dryness which exacerbates the injury.

 In order to better understand corneal abrasions, we need to know a little about the structure of the cornea.
 Here’s a crash course in corneal anatomy:

 The cornea is an amazing cellular matrix.
 It is protected from the environment by the tear film, eyelid and eyelashes.
 It is densely packed with nerve endings and has no blood vessels.
 Despite this, it is the fastest healing part of the body, usually healing itself within 24 hours.